How To Increase Agency Profit Margins

 Read Quintica’s journey with Productive here.

-How To Maximize Billable Time to Increase Your Agency Profit Margins
+How To Maximize Billable Time to Increase Your Agency Profit Margin

 To figure out how much you should charge, you’ll want to answer the following question: what are your agency’s actual utilization rates?